In this article:

 - Your state of residence can be important.
 Some lenders don't offer loans in certain states.
 The minimum and maximum loan amounts and fees can also depend on what state you reside in.

 - Interest rates can vary widely.
 Lenders often have large interest rate ranges, and you may wind up getting offered a rate that's much higher than what you'd pay on a credit card.
+This is the case for pay day loans, and same day loans.

 - There's no guaranteed loan amount.
 While lenders may offer "up to" a certain amount, that doesn't mean you'll get approved for the entire amount you request.